'Vague threat' closes Grand Haven elementary school

-GRAND HAVEN, Mich. — A Grand Haven Elementary School is closed today and students have been relocated due to a "vague threat."
+GRAND HAVEN, Mich. — A Grand Haven Elementary School is closed and students have been relocated due to a "vague threat" Friday morning.

 Grand Haven Area Public Schools have evacuated students at Rosy Mound Elementary School following the situation.
 They can be picked up at Lakeshore Middle School.